Is the Scrum Master just carrying food and water? — Part 2

 It is a fine line between being an effective and efficient servant leader and a hyper-protective leader.
 Often, the Agile Coach or Scrum Masters communities talk about growing teams at a higher level, but the conversation often omits delicate details related to the way of working — the overprotective approach.
 Certainly, we will not exclude the need and importance of a protective leader ( in order for the work of the team not to be compromised), but at the same time, the leader is obliged to mercilessly encourage the team to self-manage.

 From my point of view, an important aspect that a scrum master should consider is “nurturing”.
 Although the characteristics specific to a mature team are noticeably clear and easy to achieve (in theory), the motivation of each member of the team to want to contribute to its growth is like a mined territory.

 Although there is no “me” in the “team”, a team, however, is made of individuals with personal interests, expectations, and needs

 One way to succeed in motivating everyone in such a way that they want to achieve as a team is to challenge the team to define the maturity of the working group.
 Ask them what the benefits are, and finally, what is the way to get to be a mature team and stay there.

-Once the team reaches a maturity level, there are several situations in which the servant leader should get involved.
+Once the team reaches a maturity level, there are several situations in which the servant leader or scrum master should get involved.
 Why?
 Simple, the team becomes autonomous, a whole, and the cooperation between members positively affect the way they work and deliver the goals.
 So, this kind of leader, in addition to his involvement in solving certain impediments, should focus heavily on highlighting the strengths of the team and turning them into the foundation of the future mature team.
 Collaborating intensely with team members and ensuring that individual needs are geared towards project goals means long-term effectiveness in impediments management that generates bonus time allocated to project implementation.